 Brittany has over fifteen years of experience in the legal industry and brings strong advocacy skills and a love of criminal law to Fuller & White Solicitors.

-She commenced her legal career as a Paralegal at the Canberra Office of the Commonwealth Director of Public Prosecutions (CDPP) and later went on to work at both their Sydney and Brisbane Offices.
+She commenced her legal career at the Canberra Office of the Commonwealth Director of Public Prosecutions (CDPP) and later went on to work at both their Sydney and Brisbane Offices.
 As a result of this, Brittany has gained experience working in multiple Australian jurisdictions and has extensive knowledge of criminal practice and procedure in the Commonwealth, ACT, NSW and Queensland jurisdictions.
 After being admitted as a solicitor, Brittany worked as a criminal prosecutions lawyer for the Queensland State Government in relation to a variety of offences administered by the Department in the Queensland jurisdiction relating to a broad range of areas and inclusive of Transport and Main Roads matters.